World Cup Bracket 2018: Results, Qualified Teams After Sunday's Knockout Play

 2 - Gerard Pique has conceded more penalties for Spain than any other player at the World Cup since at least 1966 (2).
 Misfortune. #ESP #RUS #ESPRUS #WorldCup https://t.co/yMyvAyCRt2

-In the shootout, Koke was the first man to miss, and Aspas also couldn't beat Akinfeev, who made a great save with his foot.
+In the shootout, Koke was the first man to miss, and Iago Aspas also couldn't beat Akinfeev, who made a great save with his foot.

-The hosts will face Croatia in the next round, after they too beat their opponents via penalties.
+The hosts will face Croatia in the next round after they too beat their opponents via penalties.
 Danijel Subasic was the big hero with three stops―the same number as Kasper Schmeichel, who made one of his in regulation.

-The win was longer overdue for a talented Croatia side:
+The win was long overdue for a talented Croatia side:

 OptaJoe @OptaJoe